 - Several episodes of the US version of The Office have been dedicated to the fact that Michael Scott is really a sympathetic, nice guy.
 He's actually a phenomenal salesman... it's just that these skills don't translate well into his managerial position.

-- The earlier Sawyer-centric LOST episodes fit, before Character Development made them moot.
+- The earlier Sawyer-centric Lost episodes fit, before Character Development made them moot.

 - Ted Baxter on The Mary Tyler Moore Show.
-Also a former Trope Namer.
-(Ted Baxter Close Up) This came about a couple of years after MTM became a success, and Ted Knight became concerned about Baxter becoming a one-dimensional buffoon.
+Also a former Trope Namers.
+(Ted Baxter Close-Up) This came about a couple of years after MTM became a success, and Ted Knight became concerned about Baxter becoming a one-dimensional buffoon.
 As such, the Ted Baxter character soon gained morals, got married and had a family ... all while his on-air buffoonery and over-the-top delivery was de-emphasized and his desire to be the best newscaster (despite his inherent lack of skill) was shown to be driven by more than his inflated ego.

 - The episode of Taxi in which Louie loses his job after peeking at Elaine through a hole in the lady's room.